00Days

 The honest answer depends entirely on how your users log in.

-- WooCommerce or EDD store.
-You want login that covers checkout and account flows, plus QR for in-person and mobile.
+• WooCommerce or EDD store.
+You want login that covers checkout and account flows.
 Magic Link is built for this — see WooCommerce passwordless login.

-If you're unsure, the deciding question is simple: do my users need to log in with anything other than email?
+If you're unsure, the deciding question is simple: do I need real security controls, store integration, or developer tooling around passwordless login — or SMS/QR down the line?
 If yes, Magic Link is the natural choice.
-If no, the email-only options are excellent and lighter.
+If you just need a plain email magic link and nothing more, the lighter email-only options are excellent.

 Migrating is low-risk because passwordless login doesn't move data the way a content plugin does — there are no posts or links to import, just a login flow to swap.

-- Drop the login form where you need it using the shortcode login form, or point your existing login page at it.
+3. Drop the login form where you need it using the [magic_link_form] shortcode login form, or point your existing login page at it.

 Because nothing is destructively migrated, you can run both plugins in parallel on staging until you're confident, then cut over in minutes.